openactive/realtime-paged-data-exchange/README.md

  [0.2.2](https://www.openactive.io/realtime-paged-data-exchange/0.2.2/) | 26 Feb 2016 | [Commits](https://github.com/openactive/realtime-paged-data-exchange/commits/master/0.2.2/index.html) [Issues](https://github.com/openactive/realtime-paged-data-exchange/milestones/0.2.2) | Additional implementation guidance added.
  [0.2.3](https://www.openactive.io/realtime-paged-data-exchange/0.2.3/) | 1 May 2016 | [Commits](https://github.com/openactive/realtime-paged-data-exchange/commits/master/0.2.3/index.html) [Issues](https://github.com/openactive/realtime-paged-data-exchange/milestones/0.2.3) | Migrated from Google Docs to Respec while clarifying minor elements of the specification.
  [Editor's Draft](https://www.openactive.io/realtime-paged-data-exchange/) | May 2016 | [Commits](https://github.com/openactive/realtime-paged-data-exchange/commits/master/EditorsDraft/index.html)  [Issues](https://github.com/openactive/realtime-paged-data-exchange/milestones/Editor's%20Draft) [Validator](https://www.openactive.io/endpoint-validator/) | Addresses a wide range of feedback from various implementing pioneers reduce ambiguity.
 Also implements a breaking change to the "next" links in order align more closely to JSON-LD.

+####  Implementation checklist

+Before posting the example implementation to the [Activation Issue Tracker](https://github.com/openactive/activation/issues), check the following common issues have been included in your thinking:

+- Date formats, are you using the ISO 8601?
+- Are records deleted from your system marked with a deleted flag and included in the "Deleted" state
+- Does your feed include all historical data from the beginning of time and not just data in the future or from today's date
+- Have you included as much data as possible
+- Does your implementation match your internal state as closely as possible (i.e. you are not generating sessions that don't actually yet exist as records in your system from a recurrance rule, but are instead providing the recurrance rule).
+- Does each page contain a licensing key?
+- Are Session URLs are included in the data block for each session, so a user can find out details from source?
+- Is the Next URL present on the last page?
+- Are HTML or Markdown encoded data fields included in plain as well as raw form as separate fields?